 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Nevada's District Courts are the general jurisdiction trial courts for the state.
+The District Courts are the general jurisdiction trial courts for the state.
 They handle civil, criminal, family, and juvenile cases.
-The state is divided into eleven judicial districts for District Courts.
-The Silver State has 82 District Court judges that serve 17 counties.
+The state is divided into eleven judicial districts.
+The Silver State has 82 District judges that serve 17 counties.
 Each is elected into office and can serve in any district throughout the state.
-District Courts may hold jury trials, use a bench trial (where the judge decides the verdict) or use mediation and arbitration to resolve matters.
-This court hears appeals from both Justice Courts and Municipal Courts.
-Funding for District Courts come from the state and counties.
+These courts may hold jury trials, use a bench trial (where the judge decides the verdict) or use mediation and arbitration to resolve matters.
+This court hears appeals from both Justice and Municipal Courts.
+Funding for these courts come from the state and counties.

-Nevada Justice Courts are limited jurisdiction trial courts governed by the NV Revised Statutes.
+The Justice Courts are limited jurisdiction trial courts governed by the NV Revised Statutes.
 Most cases in the state end up in either Justice or Municipal Courts.
-There are 67 Justices of the Peace in the Silver State that sit in 42 Justice Courts.
+There are 67 Justices of the Peace in the Silver State that sit in 42 courts including the Las Vegas Justice Court.
 These courts handle preliminary hearings for felonies, non-traffic misdemeanors, small claims cases, summary evictions, temporary protection orders, and traffic violations.
 They also handle civil claims of less than $10,000.
-Justice Courts are funded by the county in which it resides.
-Eight of the Justice Court judges also serve Municipal Courts.
+These courts are funded by the county in which it resides.
+Eight of the court judges also serve Municipalities.

-Municipal Courts in Nevada are also limited jurisdiction trial courts for the state.
+Municipal Courts are also limited jurisdiction trial courts for the state.
 They hear a massive volume of cases because most traffic violations end up here.
 They also resolve non-traffic misdemeanors, parking violations, and other local ordinance crimes.
-The state has 30 Municipal Court judges spread over 17 Municipal Court locations.
-Municipal Courts also hear civil actions, tort cases, contract disputes, and real property rights cases.
-Municipal Courts are funded entirely from the city in which they reside.
+The state has 30 judges spread over 17 Municipal locations.
+These courts also hear civil actions, tort cases, contract disputes, and real property rights cases.
+These courts are funded entirely from the city in which they reside.
 They share eight judges with the Justice Courts.